Maulana Abul Kalam Azad Institute of Asian Studies: Administration

 It is registered as a society under the West Bengal Registration of Societies Act, 1961.
 It is mainly financed by the Ministry of Culture of the Government of India.
-His Excellency, the governor of West Bengal is the president of the society of the institute.
-Dr. Sujit Kumar Ghosh is the chairman of the institute.
-Dr. Sarup Prasad Ghosh is the institute's present director.
+His Excellency, the Governor of West Bengal is the president of the society of the institute.
+Radharaman Chakraborty is the chairman of the institute.
+Sarup Prasad Ghosh is the institute's present director.

 Location

 Maulana Azad's home is an example of twentieth-century colonial architecture.
 It is situated off the Ballygunge maidan and close to landmark buildings of the city.
 The location of the new building is also well-appointed, given its centrality in Salt Lake.
-It is close to other educational institutions, such as the Calcutta campus of the Institute of Hygiene and Public Health, Calcutta, Indian Institute of Technology, Kharagpur, the S.N.
-Bose National Centre for the Basic Sciences, Calcutta, the Salt Lake campus of the University of Calcutta, the Salt Lake campus of Jadavpur University, Calcutta, the National Institute of Fashion Technology, Calcutta, the College of Leather Technology, Calcutta and the National University of Juridical Sciences, Calcutta.
+It is close to other educational institutions, such as the Salt Lake campus of All India Institute of Hygiene and Public Health, Salt Lake campus of Indian Institute of Technology, Kharagpur, S. N. Bose National Centre for Basic Sciences, the Salt Lake campus of the University of Calcutta, the Salt Lake campus of Jadavpur University, NIFT Kolkata, Government College of Engineering and Leather Technology, and West Bengal National University of Juridical Sciences.